malwarebo/conductor/docs/SECURITY_GUIDE.md

-# GoPay Security Best Practices Guide
+# Conductor Security Best Practices Guide

 ## Overview

-This guide outlines security best practices for deploying and operating GoPay in production environments.
+This guide outlines security best practices for deploying and operating Conductor in production environments.
 It covers authentication, data protection, network security, and compliance considerations.

 ## Table of Contents